LucasHaug/fresh-start/README.md

 Scripts and config files for when to reinstall ubuntu

-This setup also uses dash to panel extension.
+This setup also uses pop shell and user theme gnome extensions.